Collaborative Target Search with a Visual Drone Swarm: An Adaptive Curriculum Embedded Multistage Reinforcement Learning Approach: INTRODUCTION

 \section{INTRODUCTION}

-As microelectronic technology, sensors, and onboard computing capabilities have achieved tremendous advancement in recent years, autonomous micro-drones have been widely used in various target search missions \cite{alotaibi2019lsar, 7989656}.
-Target search with autonomous agents is increasingly required in smart warehouse delivery systems \cite{chen2021integrated} and disaster management scenarios \cite{camara2014cavalry} such as parcel pickup \& delivery and building collapse rescue.
-Such scenarios require time-efficient environment exploration, object detection and recognition, and navigation in cluttered environments.
-Nevertheless, because of the limited sensing range of a single drone, a drone swarm is favored for a large scale environment exploration task due to more available observation information and parallel task execution capabilities.
-A drone swarm with the formation maneuvering capability has been massively studied for fulfilling such large scale tasks, which require information on relative positions \cite{8429104,9123564} or bearings \cite{schiano2017bearing} to achieve a desired geometric shape without significant collaborative behaviors.
+As microelectronic technology, sensors, and onboard computing capabilities have {advanced significantly} in recent years, autonomous {microdrones} have been widely used in various missions \cite{alotaibi2019lsar }.
+The use of autonomous agents in target search is becoming increasingly necessary in smart warehouse systems and disaster management \cite{chen2021integrated}, such as parcel pickup and delivery, and building collapse rescue.
+These scenarios demand efficient environment exploration, accurate situation awareness, and effective navigation in cluttered environments.
+However, the limited sensing range of a single drone can hinder the success of these tasks. {Using a drone swarm, on the other hand, allows more comprehensive observation information and the ability to execute tasks in parallel \cite{chen20223}, making it an ideal solution for efficient target search.
+A drone swarm with formation maneuverability \cite{10040975} has been investigated to perform primary inspection tasks in desired geometric shapes but lacks significant collaborations.
+However, effective collaboration among agents is crucial for a drone swarm to successfully carry out the aforementioned tasks.
+It allows drones to assist each other in increasing the success rate of tasks and reducing the time and effort required to maneuver in cluttered environments without collisions.}

-However, collaborative behavior among agents such as maneuvering in cluttered environments \cite{Soria,duisterhof2021sniffy} without collision with obstacles and other agents while target searching are essential for a drone swarm to carry out the aforementioned tasks.
-Collaborative Target Search (CTS) behavior is usually observed among intelligent biological swarms \cite{spaethe2006visual} such as honeybees searching for nectar (see Fig. \ref{honeybees}), ants finding food and birds looking for a living space.
-Attributing collaborative behavior to a drone swarm is challenging, as drone agents must acquire intelligent decision-making capabilities in the absence of swarm leaders and knowledge of the map of the environment.
+Collaborative Target Search (CTS) behavior is commonly observed among intelligent biological swarms \cite{spaethe2006visual}, such as honeybees searching for nectar (see Fig. \ref{honeybees}), ants finding food and birds looking for a living space. {CTS tries to locate and reach the target using multiple agents while efficiently exploring the environment.
+Achieving effective collaboration in a drone swarm is rather challenging, as the individual agent must be able to make intelligent decisions without the guidance of a leader or knowledge of the global environment map.
+To accomplish CTS, real-time perception and coordinated decision-making and planning are fundamentally required \cite{queralta2020collaborative}.}